Human Chorionic Gonadotropin (HCG) Diet

 The diet consists of multiple phases where one eats specific foods at certain times during the day and, when combined with HCG, experiences chemical reactions in the body that cause the hypothalamus to release its secure abdominal fat reserves.
 The release results in dramatic weight loss without the deterioration of muscle or fat structure.
 During this diet, the food that has to be consumed is high in protein and low in starches, carbohydrates, and high-fat foods.
 Alcohol is also forbidden, but only in the first session.

-A six-week rest period between treatments is required because subjects develop immunity to HCG and must regain sensitivity to the treatment.
-The present protocol calls for a maximum of four total treatments.
+A six-week rest period between management is required because subjects develop immunity to HCG and must regain sensitivity.
+The present protocol calls for a maximum of four total management sessions.
 It is important to cut the 500 calories only after three days of HCG dosing.

 Men tend to lose weight steadily due to fluctuating water retention and elimination as opposed to women who tend to lose weight in an irregular manner.
 During the retention, weight may not change much although significant fat has been lost.
 However, during water elimination there may be a marked loss in weight.
 The main fat that is mobilized is the "mobile" fat that is stored in hips, thighs, belly, and upper arms.
 The structural fat that surrounds muscles is left largely alone.